PioBeat/GravSupport/README.md

 **Supported Grav versions**

-Currently it's only possible to automatically download _grav-admin-v1.3.1.zip_ directly via the project wizard of IntelliJ.
+Currently it's only possible to automatically download all listed Grav version mentioned at the beginning of this Readme directly via the project wizard of IntelliJ.
 However, it's possible to use any other Grav installation by manually selecting them in the wizard.